McDonnell Douglas F-4 Phantom II non-U.S. operators: Yom Kippur War

-The Yom Kippur War started with Egyptian and Syrian air strikes on Israel.
-During this opening phase a pair of Phantoms managed to shoot down seven Egyptian aircraft, and others shot down five Mil Mi-8s carrying assault troops over the Sinai desert.
+The Yom Kippur War started with a surprise Egyptian and Syrian strike on Israel during Yom Kippur, the holiest day in Judaism.
+During this opening phase, a pair of Phantoms engaged a flight of 28 Egyptian MiG-17s attacking the IAF base at Ofira, managing to destroy seven, while another pair of F-4s intercepted and downed five Egyptian Mil Mi-8 assault helicopters carrying commandos over the Sinai desert.

-On the second day of the war, the IDF launched attacks with F-4s and A-4 Skyhawks but the enemy air defence and MiGs shot down six Phantoms and 30 A-4s.
-The new SA-6 Gainful surface-to-air missile (SAM) system and the radar-guided ZSU-23-4 Shilka self-propelled anti-aircraft guns (SPAAGs) were much more effective than the old SA-2 Guideline.
-The SA-6 uses semi-active radar homing and was paired with the 1S91 "Straight Flush" fire control and guidance radar, which operates in the G, H, I and J bands, making it very difficult to jam with the AN/ALQ-87 ECM pods that were supplied by the Americans prior to the conflict.
-Likewise, the AN/ALR-36 radar warning receivers that Israeli Phantoms were equipped with at the time proved unable to provide any warning to aircrews that their aircraft were being tracked by SA-6 battery crews using the Straight Flush radar.
+On the second day of the war, the IAF launched attacks over the Golan Heights with F-4s and A-4 Skyhawks on Syrian missile sites, but Syrian forces, now equipped with the new SA-6 Gainful surface-to-air missile system and the radar-guided ZSU-23-4 Shilka, shot down six Phantoms and thirty A-4s.
+The SA-6 used semi-active radar homing and was paired with the 1S91 "Straight Flush" fire control and guidance radar, which operated in the G, H, I and J bands, making it very difficult to jam with the AN/ALQ-87 ECM pods that were supplied to Israel by the United States prior to the conflict.
+Likewise, the AN/ALR-36 radar warning receivers that Israeli Phantoms were equipped with at the time proved unable to provide any warning to aircrews that their aircraft were being tracked by SA-6 batteries.

-Some aerial maneuvers were believed to fool the SA-6 systems and these were used while the IDF waited for better ECM weapons.
-Some of the maneuvers were quite effective, but the SA-6 threat was only reduced on 9 October 1973 when A-4s surprised many SA-6 batteries without their missiles ready to fire and destroyed them.
+Some aerial maneuvers were believed to fool the SA-6 systems, and these were used while the IDF waited for better electronic countermeasures.
+Some of the maneuvers were quite effective, but the SA-6 threat was only reduced on 9 October 1973 when A-4s surprised and destroyed them.
 That same day another F-4 strike hit the Damascus HQ of the Syrian Army.

-By the middle of October, 37 Phantoms had been lost in combat and another six were damaged beyond repair.
-U.S. President Richard Nixon authorized the delivery of 36 ex-USAF F-4s under Operation Nickel Grass, from the USAF 4th and 401st Tactical Fighter Wings.
+By the mid-October, 37 Phantoms had been lost in combat and another six were damaged beyond repair.
+U.S. President Richard Nixon authorized the delivery of 36 ex-USAF F-4s under the name Operation Nickel Grass, with the aircraft coming from the USAF 4th and 401st Tactical Fighter Wings.
 These aircraft were flown directly to Israel, some by U.S. pilots.
 At least one F-4E flew in combat still bearing a U.S. tail code, while others stayed painted in USAF camouflage patterns.
-During the war Israeli Phantoms first used the new AGM-65 Maverick missile.
+During the war, Israeli Phantoms first used the new AGM-65 Maverick missile.

 Israel employed three F-4E(S), which were equipped with a special high-altitude camera system (HIAC) for reconnaissance missions.
 These RF-4Es were special high-performance Phantoms, with the same cameras planned for the Mach 3.2 RF-4X that was cancelled in 1975.
 The camera performed well but mounting it in an external pod caused too much drag, so it was installed in the nose of three normal F-4Es instead.

-During the Yom Kippur War it was reported that one Israeli F-4 Squadron was put on alert for a nuclear strike, but not confirmed.
+During the Yom Kippur War, it was reported that one Israeli F-4 squadron was put on alert for a nuclear strike, but not confirmed.
 After several weeks of combat, losses included four F-4s delivered under the Nickel Grass program.